 For a student to be considered a graduate of the Vocational Nursing Program, they must complete all required coursework with a letter grade of "C" or better and have an overall GPA of 2.5 or better.
 All course work must be completed within 1.5 times of the normal length of the Nursing Program.
-In addition to the coursework requirements, students must also: (1) pass the term final exam (ATI content mastery series) per the grading system listed in this Handbook; (2) pass the ATI comprehensive exam by scoring above the national mean; and (3) pass the HESI exit exam with a score of 850 or higher.
+In addition to the coursework requirements, students must also: (1) pass the term final exam (ATI content mastery series) per the grading system listed in this Handbook; and (2) pass the ATI comprehensive exam by scoring above the national mean.
 Please see the Catalog for additional graduation requirements not specific to nursing coursework.